google/go-cloud/internal/docs/design.md

 This document outlines important design decisions made for this repository and attempts to provide succinct rationales.

+## This is a Living Document This is a [Living
+Document](https://en.wikipedia.org/wiki/Living_document).
+The decisions in here are not set in stone, but simply describe our current thinking about how to guide the Go Cloud project.
+It can be revisited and revised at any time that makes sense.
+While it is useful to link to this document when having discussions in an issue, it is not to be used as a means of closing issues without discussion at all.
+It's entirely possible that the discussion leads to a decision that the decision and the document itself needs to be changed.

 ## Developers and Operators

 Go Cloud is designed with two different personas in mind: the developer and the